lbrezgin/tic-tac-toe/README.md

 ### Installation:

-1. Navigate to the "info/4_programmesana" folder.
+1. Navigate to the "info/4_programmesana" or "tic_tac_toe/Setup1/Debug" folder.
 2. Run the "setup.exe" file to install the game.

 ### Launch the Game: